TeamMETISSE/METISSE/docs/source/FAQ.md

 - [Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE](https://ui.adsabs.harvard.edu/abs/2023MNRAS.525..933A/abstract)
 - [The fates of massive stars: exploring uncertainties in stellar evolution with METISSE](https://ui.adsabs.harvard.edu/abs/2020MNRAS.497.4549A/abstract)

+## What input stellar tracks can be used with METISSE?

+METISSE supports a range of pre-published tracks, for example:

+1. To use MIST [(Choi et al. 2016)]() models at solar metallicity, the tracks can be downloaded from the [website](), while the metallicity and format files can be downloaded from [this page]().

+2. BoOST stellar model grids for the Galactic metallicity, computed with the Bonn Code, are available [here](http://galaxy.asu.cas.cz/files/BoOST/BoOST-stellarmodels-MW.zip).
+The files to help METISSE read them are available [here]().

+For other metallicities, modify a copy of the metallicity file accordingly.

+You can any use set of tracks with METISSE (including your custom generted one), given they are in EEP-format and contain essential column as described in [](using_custom_input_tracks.md).

 ## Can I add METISSE to my code?
 Yes, if it uses Fortran based fitting formulae from SSE [(Hurley et al. 2000)](https://ui.adsabs.harvard.edu/abs/2000MNRAS.315..543H/abstract) to compute stellar parameters.
 Your code must contain Fortran77 subroutines - namely zcnsts.f, star.f, hrdiag.f, deltat.f, mlwind.f that come with the SSE code.
 For details refer to [](structure.md#adding-metisse-to-your-code).